-- To be valid, consent must be given prior to or contemporaneously with the sexual activity. - Consent can be withdrawn at any time, as long as that withdrawal is clearly communicated by the person withdrawing it. - You can place any conditions you want on your willingness to consent. - Making someone touch you is as inappropriate as touching someone else, where no consent is given. - If someone won't touch you, and you have to physically manipulate them to get them to touch you sexually, you automatically have a consent problem.
+- To be valid, consent must be given prior to or contemporaneously with the sexual activity. - Consent can be withdrawn at any time, as long as that withdrawal is clearly communicated by the person withdrawing it. - You can place any conditions you want on your willingness to consent.

-- Unless they freely give consent, you can't take it. - "What clear words or actions by the complainant gave the Respondent permission for the specific sexual activity that took - place?" - If the Respondent can answer this question with evidence of - sufficient words or actions, you - are done.
+If the Respondent can answer this question with evidence of sufficient words or actions, you are done.
 There is no policy violation.